getfem/getfem/doc/sphinx/source/matlab/examples.rst

 second row is a face number (which is local to the convex, there is no global numbering of faces).
 Then this set of faces is assigned to the region number 42.

-At this point, we just have to desribe the model and run the solver to get the solution!
+At this point, we just have to describe the model and run the solver to get the solution!
 The ":envvar:`model`" is created with the ``gf_model`` (or ``gfModel``) constructor.
 A model is basically an object which build a global linear system (tangent matrix for non-linear problems) and its associated right hand side.